Trondheim Trondelag, Norway Travel Guide

 A few Norwegian phrases are appreciated.

-Plan activities around typical operating hours.
+Plan activities in the area of typical operating hours.

-Respect local customs for a positive experience.
+Respect local customs for a beneficial experience.

 Information for travel with accessibility needs and public holidays.